logzio/documentation/docs/shipping/Code/java.md

 You can optionally add mapped diagnostic context (MDC) and markers to your logs.

-##### MDC
+#### MDC

-When you add Mapped Diagnostic Context (MDC) to your logs, each key-value pair you define is added log lines while the thread is alive.
+You  can add Mapped Diagnostic Context (MDC) to your logs.
+Each key-value pair you define is added log lines while the thread is alive.

 So this code sample...